 - a.
-Flag P, Flag I (RRS 30.1) and Flag Z (RRS 30.2) will not be used. - b.
-Flag U will be used for the first start attempt. - c.
-An important principle followed by the race management team is that the black flag will only be used when general recalls are caused by the boats themselves, or rapid oscillations of the wind, and not by actions of the race management team. - d.
-The race management team will make every effort to signal a postponement in the event of any problems with the starting line
+Flag U will be used for the first start attempt. - b.
+An important principle followed by the race committee is that the black flag will only be used when general recalls are caused by the kiteboards themselves, or rapid oscillations of the wind, and not by actions of the race committee. - c.
+The race committee will make every effort to signal a postponement in the event of any problems with the starting line.